Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Derek Whittaker (right) became Managing Director of Leyland Cars as the new division was called, with Rover’s David Bache as Director of Styling.
 Whittaker had joined British Leyland from Ford as Finance Controller before becoming Managing Director of body and assembly operations.
 Every day Derek Whittaker was driven 200 miles to work and back from his Henley home.

-On 12 May, Derek Whittaker announced a top team of 15 to help him in the running of the combined Austin Morris, Jaguar, Rover, Triumph operation with its 120,000-strong labour force.
+On 12 May, Derek Whittaker announced a top team of 15 to help him in the running of the combined Austin Morris, Jaguar, Rover and Triumph operation with its 120,000-strong labour force.
 Immediate reaction included the resignation of Geoffrey Robinson, Managing Director of Jaguar.

 New management sweeps into Leyland cars